sebastianchristopher/Java8OCANotes/README.md

   - All variables go into scope when they are declared.
   - Local variables go out of scope when the block they are declared in ends.
   - Instance variables go out of scope when the object is garbage collected.
+  - they do not go out of scope if they are returned (although the method ends immediately after, at which point it does go out of scope)
   - Class variables remain in scope as long as the program is running.
 * Be able to recognize misplaced statements in a class.
   - Package and import statements are optional.